Now, you need to decide which software tool to choose for writing, editing, and managing HTML code for creating and designing website pages.

-- Learning Tool: Beginners can learn HTML by observing how the editor generates code.
+4) Learning Tool: Beginners can learn HTML faster by watching how the editor writes code when they create elements visually.

 Types of HTML Editors